RinChan9452/CS_NOTE/LinuxNUnix.md

 Note: PIPES is like a chain commands that will start to execute first output from first command then use that output to do next command and then use second output to do\
 next command think like first output is turn into stdin for second input\
 example: command1 | command2 | command3

 *who the fuck is bathing*

+**PIPES & SHELL commands/utilities note 17/07/2025**

+*JOB CONTROL*
+* *Jobs* running user task and run command or set of cmds entered on one command line

+*Foreground Jobs*
+* job that run by controller on user no other job can start while Foreground Jobs is running
+* you can cancel the job by *ctrl + c*
+* you can pause the job by *ctrl + z*
+* to resume use *fg* or put into Background Job *bg*

+*Background Job*
+* is a job that run without display
+* is a job that run while other job is running use when there is a job that have to run for a long time
+* usually do the job that doesn't require input

+*Job Cycle*
+* start as a background job *bg %1*
+* start as a foreground job *fg %1*
+* terminating a background job *kill %1*

+**UNIX File System & Permissions note 17/07/2025**

+*Filenames*
+* start with alphabet and use (_ , . , -) to separate part of the name
+* don't need file surname when create file you put file surname just to make human understand
+* don't start with . in front of file name or file will be hidden and won't show up when you use ls
+* don't use slash in filename

+Note: tty is using to locate the filename that terminal is connect to